klaudiosinani/hyper-star-wars/readme.md

 ## Usage

-Once you have installed `hyper-star-wars`, it's time to set your favorite theme!
+Once you have installed `hyper-star-wars`, it's time to set your favorite theme.

 Go to your `~/.hyper.js` and add the `StarWarsTheme` settings object below the `colors` object, and define there your theme of choice.